-A few minutes after leaving the bar, there are reports Prisma was involved in a road rage incident but didn’t stick around for the cops to show up.
-As we understand it, it appears she continued on her way in the same direction but ended up turning around shortly before getting on a major highway.
+A few minutes after leaving the bar, there are reports Prisma was involved in a road rage incident, but she didn’t stick around and wait for the cops to show up.
+As we understand it, she continued on her way in the same direction but ended up turning around shortly before getting on a major highway.
 She is later seen on surveillance video at a local apartment complex, The Olympus at Ross.

 Next she is seen parking her vehicle in front of a side road on apartment complex video footage.
 She then runs inside the parking garage gate,following the entrance of another vehicle.
 There is at least one other instance of Prisma being seen inside of the apartment garage by another female.
 It was reported she may have also been seen by another man in or around an elevator as well.
 In addition to at least one other apartment video that shows Prisma while using her cell phone in front of the elevator in the parking garage.

 Prisma was very active on her cell phone most of the day, up until her phone abruptly stopped making or receiving calls at 6:01pm.
 She has never been seen or heard from again.